hashbangcode/vlad/README.md

 You can access XHProf via the following URL:
 [http://xhprof.drupal.local/](http://xhprof.drupal.local/)
 You'll need to kick off XHProf on your site using "?_profile=1" at the end of the URL.
-Like this: [http://www.drupal.local/?_profile=1](http://www.drupal.local/?_profile=1).
+Like this: [http://www.drupal.local:8080/?_profile=1](http://www.drupal.local:8080/?_profile=1) (notice we call the URL using port 8080, the Apache port, to avoid Varnish taking over).

 You can access PimpMyLog and view log data via the following URL:
 [http://logs.drupal.local/](http://logs.drupal.local/)